 Dinner at The Lakely: Entertainment in Eau Claire WI comes in many forms, and one thing to do is a night at The Lakely for drinks, dinner and live music.
 I recommend opting for the 6-course Chefs menu so you’ll be delighted and surprised at what dish comes next.
 Make reservations, as it’s a popular spot for dinner and they book tables up fast.
 If you’re looking for romantic things to do in Eau Claire WI, this is is!

 Eau Claire Brewery Hoping: Wisconsin is known for beer (and cheese and cows, but mostly beer!) so an Eau Claire brewery tour is a must.
 Start at the Lazy Monk Brewery, a brewery that has tons of classic Bavarian and European charm to it.
 Note, it’s cash-only.
-Then, walk a block down to visit the Brewery Projekt, which hands-down has some of the most unique beers I have ever tasted.
+Then, walk a block down to visit the Brewing Projekt, which hands-down has some of the most unique beers I have ever tasted.
 You’ll find tons of Milkshake IPAs to sample (like a Pina Colada IPA!)
 Their tasting room is more bare-bones, but the beer Is truly original.
-If you still have steam, head to K-Point in Altoona.
+If you still have steam, head to K-Point on the south side of town.